By Craig // July 17, 2012 // 28 Comments

 There are long distance buses as well, including the cheap ride, Mega Bus (with hit or miss reviews) to many other mid-western cities.

-For a great view of the city for the price of a drink, skip the observation tower fee and go to the Signature Room Lounge on the 96th floor of the John Hancock tower.
+My best insider tips on what to do in Chicago would be for a great view of the city for the price of a drink, skip the observation tower fee and go to the Signature Room Lounge on the 96th floor of the John Hancock tower.

 Duck inside these buildings in the Loop for neat interiors (don’t forget to look up):